 2) Do not compost dryer lint.
 I have seen it recommended.
 It is a practice best avoided since many clothing fibers are synthetic and often treated with harsh dyes and chemicals.

-3) A good ratio of browns to greens is: 1 part green to 2 parts brown.
+3) A good ratio of browns to greens is 1 part green to 2 parts brown.
 Although some prefer 2 green to 1 brown or even a 1:1 ratio.
-Trial and error is the best in this situation.
-Mostly due to the fact that 1 part of browns is lighter (leaves) in comparison to 1 part of greens (veggie scraps).
+Trial and error are the best in this situation.
+Mostly because 1 part of browns is lighter (leaves) in comparison to 1 part of greens (veggie scraps).
 Browns are dry materials such as leaves and paper.
 While greens can be veggie scraps and grass clippings.

 4) A handful of soil helps to add beneficial bacteria to the compost.
 Similar to what a probiotic does to your belly.

 6) Heat and freezing temperatures both help to biodegrade matter.
 Although, heat is much faster.

 7) If your compost smells bad, something is off balance.

 8) If you ask for a compost barrel for Mother’s Day, you will want another one on your birthday.
 You need 2 barrels!
 One to “rest” while you fill the other.